DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 1 and 3-5 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Anderson et al. (US 2022/0196716 A1) in view of Bussey (US 2024/0204876 A1).
+Claim(s) 1 and 4-5 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Anderson et al. (US 2022/0196716 A1) in view of Bussey (US 2024/0204876 A1) and Admitted Prior Art (APA).

-Regarding claim 1, Anderson et al. teach one or more computer-readable media having computer-executable instructions embodied thereon (embodiments of the disclosure may also be implemented as instructions stored on a machine-readable medium, which may be read and executed by one or more processors; [0118]; atomic receiver with antenna 700; FIG. 7) that, when executed, perform a method of utilizing a Rydberg sensor in an active antenna radio system (the laser fields that are modulated are employed in Rydberg atom RF sensing, e.g. atomic receiver 100; [0273]), the method comprising:
+Regarding claim 1, Anderson et al. teach one or more non-transitory computer-readable media having computer-executable instructions embodied thereon (embodiments of the disclosure may also be implemented as instructions stored on a machine-readable medium, which may be read and executed by one or more processors; [0118]; atomic receiver with antenna 700; FIG. 7) that, when executed, perform a method of utilizing a Rydberg sensor in an active antenna radio system (the laser fields that are modulated are employed in Rydberg atom RF sensing, e.g. atomic receiver 100; [0273]), the method comprising:

-utilizing a Rydberg sensor to detect a modulated signal corresponding to radio frequency, RF, carrier signals, wherein the Rydberg sensor replaces receiver portions of an active antenna (unlike traditional antenna and receiver technology, atomic receivers include RF amplitude, frequency, and phase domains that are specific to the spectroscopic response of an atom to an incident EM wave; [0199], [0210], [0248]; modulated RF signal; [0210]-[0214]; oscillator 420 can be configured to form a PLL for synchronous frequency-modulated or phase-modulated signal reception; [0254]; FIG. 4).
+utilizing the Rydberg sensor to detect a modulated signal corresponding to radio frequency, RF, carrier signals, wherein the Rydberg sensor replaces receiver portions of an active antenna (unlike traditional antenna and receiver technology, atomic receivers include RF amplitude, frequency, and phase domains that are specific to the spectroscopic response of an atom to an incident EM wave; [0199], [0210], [0248]; modulated RF signal; [0210]-[0214]; oscillator 420 can be configured to form a PLL for synchronous frequency-modulated or phase-modulated signal reception; [0254]; FIG. 4).

-Further regarding claim 1, Anderson et al. do not teach providing the modulated signal corresponding to the RF carrier signals from the Rydberg sensor to a base station.
+Further regarding claim 1, Anderson et al. do not teach providing the modulated signal corresponding to the RF carrier signals from the Rydberg sensor to a base station,

 Further regarding claim 1, Bussey teaches providing a modulated signal corresponding to RF carrier signals from a Rydberg sensor to a base station (the base station 100 to utilize a Rydberg-atom based RF receiver; [0053]; FIG. 2) for the purpose of transferring the information in the RF signals to a broadband ground network.